Roach Control Knowledge for South Florida Homes

 Health Risks Associated with Cockroaches

-Cockroaches pose significant health risks to South Florida residents, making professional control essential rather than optional.
+Cockroaches pose significant health risks to South Florida residents, making effective control essential rather than optional.

 Allergens and Asthma: Cockroach droppings, shed skins, saliva, and body parts contain potent allergens that trigger asthma attacks and allergic reactions, particularly in children.
 Studies show that cockroach allergen exposure is a major contributor to asthma development and severity in urban and subtropical environments.
 Even after cockroaches are eliminated, their allergens persist in dust and on surfaces for months.